 Why did I create this site?

-After years of avid reading, I found myself recommending an author, but unable to recall which of her or his books I had read.
-If I could identify a novel, the most I could say about the plot was along the lines of “it was about a psychologist or perhaps he was a psychiatrist who became obsessed with one of his patients who had been convicted or maybe just suspected of murdering someone or something like that….”
-If I could remember the bare bones of the plot, the ending was a complete blank.
+After years of avid reading, I found myself wanting to recommend a book or an author, but often with only a jumbled memory of what I had read.
+If I could identify a novel, the most I could say about the plot was along the lines of “it’s about a psychologist or perhaps he was a psychiatrist who becomes obsessed with one of his patients who has been convicted or maybe just suspected of murdering someone or something like that….”
+If I could recall the bare bones of the plot, the ending was a complete blank.